AzureAD/microsoft-authentication-library-for-dotnet/tests/devapps/Managed Identity apps/MSIHelperService/readme.md

 The protected test service can be accessed by going to [https://service.msidlab.com/](https://service.msidlab.com/).
 You can also use the [MSI Helper Swagger](https://service.msidlab.com/swagger/index.html) to test this service.

-## What are the different endpoints the MSI Helper service exposes?
+## What are the different endpoints, the MSI Helper service exposes?

 MSI Helper Service exposes two endpoints :